jhollyhomes/BlazorComponents/README.md

 - Multi select drop down component
 - Date picker component

-**Multi select** uses tailwind to show and hide menu.
-Using the group option (in tailwind) to turn everything visible or invisible.
+- Colour picker
+- Toggle button

-**Date picker** uses a bool field to show/hide then creates a hidden div to deal with close on button click outside.
+**All Controls** use a bool field to show/hide then creates a hidden div to deal with close on button click outside.

 - [X] Date picker component
 - [X] Clear date option on date picker